Sallekhana: Archeological

 An undated inscription in old Kannada script is found on the Nishidhi from Doddahundi near Tirumakudalu Narasipura in Karnataka.
 Historians such as J. F. Fleet, I. K. Sarma, and E.P.
 Rice have dated it to 840 or 869 CE by its textual context.
 The memorial stone has a unique depiction in frieze of the ritual death (Sallekhana) of King Ereganga Nitimarga I (r.
 853–869) of the Western Ganga Dynasty.
 It was raised by the king's son Satyavakya.
 In Shravanabelgola, the Kuge Brahmadeva pillar has a Nishidhi commemorating Marasimha, another Western Ganga king.
 An inscription on the pillar in front of Gandhavarna Basadi commemorates Indraraja, the grandson of the Rashtrakuta King Krishna III, who died in 982 after observing the vow.

-The inscriptions in South India suggest sallekhana was originally an ascetic practice which later extended to Jain householders.
+The inscriptions in South India suggest sallekhana was originally an ascetic practice that later extended to Jain householders.
 Its importance as an ideal death in the spiritual life of householders ceased by about the 12th century.
 The practice was revived in 1955 by the Digambara monk Acharya Santisagara.

 Modern

 Sallekhana is a respected practice in the Jain community.
-It has not been a "practical or general goal" among Svetambara Jains for many years.
+It has not been a "practical or general goal" among Śvetāmbara Jains for many years.
 It was revived among Digambara monks.
 In 1955, Acharya Shantisagar, a Digambara monk took the vow because of his inability to walk without help and his weak eye-sight.
 In 1999, Acharya Vidyanand, another Digambara monk, took a twelve-year-long vow.

 Between 1800 and 1992, at least 37 instances of Sallekhana are recorded in Jain literature.
-There were 260 and 90 recorded Sallekhana deaths among Svetambara and Digambara Jains respectively between 1993 and 2003.
+There were 260 and 90 recorded Sallekhana deaths among Śvetāmbara and Digambara Jains respectively between 1993 and 2003.
 According to Jitendra Shah, the Director of L D Institute of Indology in Ahmedabad, an average of about 240 Jains practice Sallekhana each year in India.
 Most of them are not recorded or noticed.
 Statistically, Sallekhana is undertaken both by men and women of all economic classes and among the educationally forward Jains.
 It is observed more often by women than men.

 Legality and comparison with suicide

 Jain texts make a clear distinction between the Sallekhana and suicide.
 Its dualistic theology differentiates between soul and matter.
-Soul is reborn in the Jain belief based on accumulated karma, how one dies contributes to the karma accumulation, and a pious death reduces the negative karmic attachments.
-The preparation for sallekhana must begin early, much before the approach of death, and when death is imminent, the vow of Sallekhana is observed by progressively slenderising the body and the passions.
+The soul is reborn in the Jain belief based on accumulated karma, how one dies contributes to the karma accumulation, and a pious death reduces the negative karmic attachments.
+The preparation for sallekhana must begin early, much before the approach of death, and when death is imminent, the vow of Sallekhana is observed by progressively denying the body and the passions.

 The comparison of Sallekhana with suicide is debated since the early time of Jainism.
 The early Buddhist Tamil epic Kundalakesi compared it to suicide.
 It is refuted in the contemporary Tamil Jain literature such as in Neelakesi.